IamTheFij/release-gitter/README.md

                             repo
       --version VERSION     Release version to download.
 If not provied, it will look for project metadata
+      --version-git-tag, -t
+                            Get the release version from a git tag --version-git-no-fetch
-      --map-system MAP_SYSTEM, -s MAP_SYSTEM
+                            Shallow fetch tags prior to checking versions --map-system MAP_SYSTEM, -s MAP_SYSTEM
                             Map a platform.system() value to a custom value --map-arch MAP_ARCH, -a MAP_ARCH